BNease99/BNease99.github.io/_pages/about.markdown

 ## About Me

-Motivated and detail-oriented aspiring cybersecurity professional with a background in IT, logistics, and electrical systems.
+Motivated and detail-oriented aspiring IT professional with a background in customer service, logistics, and electrical systems.
 I bring a unique blend of technical skills, problem-solving abilities, and experience in high-pressure environments, gained from my service in the U.S. Air Force and my work in the private sector.
-I'm passionate about cybersecurity and eager to apply my skills to protect digital assets and contribute to a secure online world.
+I'm passionate about cybersecurity and IT and eager to apply my skills to protect digital assets and contribute to a secure online world.
 I am currently pursuing a BS in Cybersecurity at Bellevue College.

 ## Experience